 Sport Climbing Shoes

-When it comes to climbing shoes, end is listless, as they say.
+When it comes to climbing shoes, the end is listless, as they say.
 Here are some of my favourite shoes I’ve used over the years.

 - La Sportiva Cobra: These slipper-style shoes are without doubt the most comfortable climbing shoes I’ve ever worn.
 And what’s more they allow for some very technical climbing.
 The only downside I found, is that they are not very hard wearing, so don’t expect a long life from a pair of Cobras.